ahmedkhelifi/Home-care/README.md

 * Server: Node.js
 * Database: Postgresql

 # Progress

 ### What's finished
 - [x] doctor’s interface: create new patient profile
+- [x] doctor’s interface: dashboard showing patiens with abnormal health data or missing entries
+- [x] doctor’s interface: overview of all patients
+- [x] doctor’s interface: view a specific patient's data
+- [x] doctor’s interface: send and receive chat messages from and to patients and pharmacies
 - [x] patient’s interface: health page overview
 - [x] patient’s interface: enter health data

-### What we're currently working on
-- [ ] doctor’s interface: warnings when patients don't enter data
-- [ ] doctor’s interface: view a specific patient's data
+- [x] patient’s interface: confirm that data were missed to enter on a specific day
-- [ ] patient’s interface: display health data using beautiful graphs
+- [x] patient’s interface: display health data using beautiful graphs
+- [x] patient’s interface: send and receive chat messages from and to doctors and pharmacies
-- [ ] patient’s interface: change profile settings (name, address and password)
+- [ ] pharmacy’s  interface: send and receive chat messages from and to doctors and patients

+### What is pending:
+- [ ] in-depth UX-Design
+- [ ] comfort functions such as sanitiy check of entered data, reminder to update data, forwarding of chat messages to email adress, etc.

 # Structural explanation of project folders